 5 Types of Whales You Could See in Antarctica

-Antarctica21 Expedition Guide and Marine Biologist, Dani Abras, tells us about her experience with whales and about the most common types of whale species you could see on a voyage with us.
+Learn about the most common types of whale species you could see on a voyage with us.

-She begins her discussions of whales aboard our ships by explaining how there are two categories of cetaceans in the world: baleen whales and toothed whales.
+There are two categories of cetaceans in the world: baleen whales and toothed whales.
 Baleen whales migrate to Antarctica mainly to feed.
 They have sheets that sieve prey like krill and fish from seawater.
 Toothed whales such as the orca whale, on the other hand, stay in Antarctica year round and have teeth and hunt sea creatures like fish and squid.
 In Antarctica, there are eight species of cetaceans that passengers may see on a voyage, including six types of baleen whales and two toothed whales.

 Aside from the right whale, blue whale, and sperm whale, which are not mentioned here, keep reading to learn about the five most common types of whale species you could see on a voyage with us!